Gwernymynydd: History

 Following the end of World War I, the Walns, having lost one of their family members in action, were instrumental in having a cenotaph erected in Gwernymynydd, at the site of the old drinking fountain.
 This was at the roadside between Fron Hall drive and the Twmpath on the Mold-Ruthin road (now the A494).
 The water for the drinking fountain came from a spring in a field behind it.
 This water had always been considered pure, long before the days of the fountain.
 Local people believed that this was not surface water, liable to contamination, but water filtered at its source through the silica rocks above.
 In order to establish this, quantities of peppermint were put in the mine and sure enough, eventually the spring water tasted of peppermint.

 The Village Field, adjacent to the village centre, and now legally protected from development by Fields in Trust, was a gift to Gwernymynydd residents from the Waln family.

 The original village school, also adjacent to the field, was replaced by a new modern building in the 1950s (now the Village Centre).
-The old school was sensitively converted into an attractive house.
-Several features were retained by the family who bought it, including the school bell that hangs near the roof.
+The old school was converted into a house but retained several features, including the school bell that hangs near the roof.
 It is currently used on Remembrance Day, when it is struck eleven times at the start of the service at the War Memorial, (now situated in the grounds of the Centre, having been moved a few years ago for safety reasons.
 A large stone marks the original site on the A494).